 The park is open year-round.

-If you’re looking for a fun and beautiful place to spend a day or weekend, St. Andrews State Park in Panama City is the place for you!
+If you’re looking for a fun and beautiful place to spend a day or weekend, St. Andrews State Park in Panama City is the place.
 The park offers something for everyone with its crystal-clear water, sugar-white sand beaches, and lush vegetation.

-Visiting the park is an affordable way to spend your weekend.
+Visiting the park is an affordable way to spend a vacation.
 There are plenty of things to do, including swimming, fishing, boating, kayaking, camping, and hiking nature trails.
 It’s also a great place to relax and enjoy the beautiful Florida scenery.
 You’ll be in paradise without leaving the U.S.

 You might enjoy seeing more things to do at St. Andrews State Park on YouTube!